Ever wondered how we do our SEO audits?

 In the eighth section, we’ll look at your Google Business Profile We also want to see how you appear in Google Maps and the Google Knowledge Graph.
 (The Knowledge Graph is the info that should appear on the right hand side o the page hen you search or a company on Google.)

 Specifically, are you in the right business category?
 Is all your information correct and proper?
 We also want to make sure your company is in the right category on Bing and Yahoo.

 Are you using structured data on your website?
 We use Google’s Structured Data Testing Tool to see what’s being output.

-If you’re using Yoast SEO (for WordPress or Drupal sites), does the structured data on your website match up with what’s on your Google My Business profile?
+If you’re using Yoast SEO (for WordPress or Drupal sites), does the structured data on your website match up with what’s on your Google Business Profile?